laurent-martin/aspera-api-examples/web/javascript-html/README.md

 - the HSTS server address, TCP method (SSH or HTTPS), TCP and UDP ports
 - authorization (token, ssh key or password, etc...)
 - transfer direction, source files and destination folder
-- optional parameters such as resume policy or target rate ,etc...
+- optional parameters such as resume policy or target rate, etc...

 An Aspera transfer is authorized either: